sajadh76/awesome-AI-tools/README.md

 - **[This Person Does Not Exist](https://thispersondoesnotexist.com/)**: Generates ultra-realistic images of people who don’t exist.
 - **[AI Virtual Painter](https://github.com/MohamedAlaouiMhamdi/AI_virtual_Painter)**:A virtual drawing canvas that lets you draw on the screen using hand gestures detected by your webcam.
 - **[Hand Tracking and Face Mesh](https://github.com/milad-goudarzi/Hand-tracking-and-face-mesh/tree/main)**: In this notebook you can play with a cool effect just by showing the back side of your hand.

+### AI for Finance
+**[Market direction prediction with Limit Order Book data](https://github.com/rezapaki1376/PB-TABL)**: This repository contains codes for predicting the market direction based on the limit order book data.
 ## Contribution Guidelines

 We welcome contributions from everyone!
 To maintain quality, please follow these guidelines: